doggan/three-debug-draw/README.md

 Quickly and easily draw shapes from anywhere in your code to help debug and visualize.

-Some usage examples are:
- * Visualize the player facing direction with arrows.
- * Display enemy pathfinding information with lines and spheres.
- * Display collision volumes with a bounding box.

 Currently supported shapes are:
  * Line
  * Line Strip